What is this page?

 History of the "Microsoft Quick BASIC family"

-This is not a history of BASIC as a whole, but rather the family tree of the "Microsoft Quick BASIC family"... and it is sketchy as fuck.
+This is not a history of BASIC as a whole but rather the family tree of the "Microsoft Quick BASIC family"... and it is sketchy as fuck.
 Overall, consider the version number as a reflection of what the program is capable of, rather than its release date.
 In short: QuickBASIC (1.0 to 4.5, 1985-1988) was developed as a successor to BASCOM (1982-1985,) a compiler for GW-BASIC.
 After many improvements, QuickBASIC was rebranded as BASIC PDS (6.0 to 7.1, 1988-1990.)
 QBASIC (1.0 and 1.1, 1991-1993,) a free stripped-down version of QuickBASIC, was slapped together to succeed the aging GW-BASIC interpreter.

 The story starts during the dark ages of computers.
 Back then, there was no proper operating system (no Windows, no Linux, no OSX, no UNIX, and no OS2) and no clear standard (every manufacturer would come up with their own features and specifications.)
 Computers would be located in administrations, private companies, research centers, schools and libraries, but not so much in home.
-After all, they were expansive, slow, heavy, hard to understand, and the few programs available would have to be tailored specifically to the needs of the user.
+After all, they were expansive, slow, heavy, complicated to understand, and the few programs available would have to be tailored specifically to the needs of the user.

-In the mid 60s, professors John Kemeny and Thomas Kurtz came up with a simple language that could be run on-demand via an interpreter.
+In the mid 60s, frustrated by Fortran, professors John Kemeny and Thomas Kurtz came up with a simple language that could be run on-demand via an interpreter.
 Developed at Dartmouth College, the language was called BASIC for "Beginner's All-purpose Symbolic Instruction Code."
 The main feature of BASIC is its simplicity.
 The language is easy to understand, the programmer is sheltered by the interpreter, and it had enough keywords that it could be used to program virtually anything.
 The language was so successful it birthed many variations and was ported to multiple systems.

 IBM became a standard for personal computers (it wouldn't be too rare to see the mention "for IBM-compatible" on software and hardware alike.)
 What's more, these computers offered floppy disk storage, a disk operating system, and plenty of RAM!
 Now BASIC programs could leave the interpreter box and become their own thing.
 And thus, in 1982, Microsoft released BASCOM 1.0, a program capable of reading BASIC code and compile it to a COM executable.
 It wasn't the first BASIC compiler, but it was the best available back then.
 Improving their compiler, they released a second version in 1985.

 Compiled BASIC code was much faster, and so, certain they had something going with BASCOM, Microsoft rebranded the compiler "QuickBASIC" and starting 1986, released new version after new version (2.0 in 1986, 3.0 in early 1987, 4.0 in late 1987...)
-While version 1.0 was plain and simple BASCOM, subsequent versions introduced much needed improvements; they cleaned the BASIC dialect, added a handful of new instructions, and wrote a new interpreter with a brand new IDE on top of it.
+While version 1.0 was plain and simple BASCOM, subsequent versions introduced much needed improvements; they cleaned the BASIC dialect, added a handful of new instructions and abilities, and wrote a new interpreter with a brand new IDE on top of it.
 Somewhere around that time, they released BASIC 5, which was solely a compiler.

 BASIC PDS (1988-1990)